Best Secured Credit Cards of 2018

 Fees: No annual fee, 3% on balance transfers, $37 late payment fee

-Discover cards have always been known for their robust rewards programs, paying cash back on most everyday purchases.
-Well, the Discover it Secured Card did not to leave its secured credit cardholders behind by offering 2% cash back on up to $1,000 of restaurant and gas spending per quarter and 1% back on all other purchases.
+Discover cards are known for their robust rewards programs, paying cash back on most everyday purchases.
+And the Discover it Secured Card is no exception, offering 2% cash back on up to $1,000 of restaurant and gas spending per quarter and 1% back on all other purchases.
 Like its rewards program for unsecured credit cards, the rewards never expire.
-While a cash back rewards program shouldn’t be the only reason to consider a secured card, Discover offers several more good reasons for you to think about.
+While a cash-back rewards program shouldn’t be the only reason to consider a secured credit card, Discover offers several more reasons for you to think about.

-First, there is no annual fee, which is amazing since it also offers a rewards program.
-It also waives the late fee the first time you miss a due date, and there is no penalty APR for paying late.
-Second, it offers an automatic upgrade to an unsecured card after 12 months of on-time payments.
+Discover offers an automatic upgrade to an unsecured card after 12 months of on-time payments.
 Once approved, the account switches over automatically with all rewards points intact.
-Third, it offers free access to your official FICO® score, which can be obtained through your online account.
-That is a great benefit for people working to raise their credit score.
-Discover does report payments to all three credit bureaus.
+It offers free access to your official FICO score, which can be obtained through your online account.
+That is an important benefit for people working to raise their credit score.
+Discover reports payments to all three credit bureaus.

-The card’s 23.24% APR is a little on the high side, but it shouldn’t matter if you pay your balance in full every month.
-Balance transfers are charged 10.99% for six months.
-Its minimum deposit of $200 is not the lowest around, nor is its maximum of $2,500 the highest, but it should be fine for most people who are trying to reestablish their credit.
+The card’s 24.49% APR is a little on the high side, but it shouldn’t matter if you pay your balance in full every month.
+Balance transfers are charged 10.99% for the first six months.
+The card’s minimum deposit of $200 is not the lowest around, nor is its maximum of $2,500 the highest, but it should be fine for most people who are trying to reestablish their credit.
 The credit line is equal to the amount on deposit.
 Because the initial deposit must be drawn from a bank account, people without a checking or savings account will not qualify.